themsleeves/controles/README.md

 # controles
-A cool SQL Injection control engine for web application security purpose
+A cool SQL Injection control engine for web application security purpose.
+You may look at the sql queries keywords which are rejected...